 Alternatives to the Paris Museum Pass

-The Paris Museum Pass is, in our opinion, the most interesting tourist pass for Paris.
+The Paris Museum Pass is, in my opinion, the most interesting tourist pass for Paris.
 However, this does not mean this is the best pass for you!
 Check out our Paris Pass comparison for the list of passes available in the city and a detailed description of each pass.

-Paris Museum Pass Review – Our Tips
+Paris Museum Pass Review – My Tips

 » Plan your trip to Paris in advance.
 Make a list of things to do in Paris, your “musts” in Paris.